-Stirring our sun-baked, half-asleep bodies off the upper deck of the boat after the two-hour journey to visit the stilted village of the Bajo, ‘Sea Gypsies’ of Pulau Hoga, Wakatobi, Indonesia the group quickly shrugged off our lazy stupor.
+Stirring our sun-baked, half-asleep bodies off the upper deck of the boat after the two-hour journey to visit the stilted village of the Bajo, or Bajau ‘Sea Gypsies’ of Pulau Hoga, Wakatobi, Indonesia the group quickly shrugged off our lazy stupor.

 We’d set off early in cloudy conditions, but the sun had gradually burned brighter, finally overcoming any clouds by mid-morning, lulling the group into a relaxed communal doze.
 As the village propped up above the lagoon came into view any sleepiness disappeared, minds began to function and smiles replaced sleepy expressions.

 The township was larger than anticipated, probably more than a hundred homes on stilts, standing several feet above the clear water of the lagoon.
 As we stepped off the boat we were greeted by a group of giggling children, happy to pose and push each other playfully, jostling for centre stage.
 This greeting would set the tone for the remainder of the visit.

 Learn more about the Bajo: The Bajo; ‘Sea Gypsies’, a Portrait

 A Cultural Portrait of the Bajau, ‘Sea Gypsies’

 It was difficult to walk several paces without getting distracted, everywhere we looked there appeared to be something of interest.